Public testnet now includes full node, miner, snapshot bootstrap, and native Node Rewards. Read how Node Rewards work

 Get a wallet address

-Use the wallet overview if your next step is creating a wallet and preparing an address for faucet testing.
+Use the wallet overview and testnet wallet scope if your next step is preparing an address for faucet testing.

 Go to Wallet